guirecordon/linter/README.md

 ## Acknowledgements

 A shout out to all of my Microverse team for the support.
-Special thanks to @bren2102 for helping me to figure out how to start this project!
+Special thanks to @bren2102 for helping me figure out how to start this project!

 ## License